Obeliscus Pamphilius: The obelisk of Domitian

 The obelisk was originally commissioned from Egypt by the emperor Domitian, probably for the Temple of Isis and Serapis.
 The emperor Maxentius later had the obelisk moved outside the city walls to his circus on the Via Appia.
-There it fell into ruin, until Innocent X decided to have its broken parts brought to the Piazza Navona in front of his family's house, the Palazzo Pamphilj.
+There it fell into ruin, where it was noticed by the Earl of Arundel who tried to acquire it which is partly what prompted Innocent X to have its broken parts brought to the Piazza Navona in front of his family's house, the Palazzo Pamphilj..
 He commissioned Kircher to lead the relocation and interpretation of the monument, and Gian Lorenzo Bernini to design a fountain above which the obelisk was to be placed, known today as the Fontana dei Quattro Fiumi.
 At the time, nobody was aware of the connection between Domitian and the obelisk, and it was known as the 'Pamphilj obelisk' after the Pope's family name.
 It was only in 1827 that Champollion succeeded in translating the hieroglyphs, revealing that they included the names of Domitian, his father Vespasian and his brother Titus.